Coca-Cola Classic (college football)

 The Coca-Cola Classic was a regular season National Collegiate Athletic Association (NCAA) college football game played in Tokyo, Japan, from 1977 to 1993.
 It was originally sponsored by Mitsubishi and known as the Mirage Bowl, and later sponsored by The Coca-Cola Company and renamed for the soft drink Coca-Cola Classic.
 Because the game was merely a re-location of a late regular season game, it was not considered a traditional postseason bowl game.

+Background

+Japan universities began forming their own college football teams since 1934.
+In 1971, the Utah State Aggies became the first American college football team to play in Japan, in a series of games against teams of Japan's college all-stars.
+January 1976 saw the beginning of the Japan Bowl, a post-season college football all-star game played in Japan each January from 1976 to 1993.

+In September 1976, Grambling State and Morgan State played a regular-season game at Korakuen Stadium in Tokyo, Japan.
+Won by Grambling State, 42–16, it was the first regular-season NCAA game played in Japan.
+Referred to as the "Pioneer Bowl" in some sources, the game was unrelated to the postseason Pioneer Bowl played in Wichita Falls, Texas, during 1971–1982, or the later Pioneer Bowl contested between historically black colleges and universities (HBCUs) during 1997–2012.

 Corporate sponsorship

 Mitsubishi

 The Mirage Bowl was hosted by Mitsubishi Motors in Japan from its inception through 1985.
 The name refers to Mitsubishi's Mirage line of subcompact cars.
 Chrysler imported the Mirage and sold it in the US as the Dodge Colt and the Plymouth Champ.

 Coca-Cola Company

 The Coca-Cola Company took over corporate sponsorship from Mitsubishi in 1986, renaming it the "Coca-Cola Classic".
 Other sports contests sponsored by Coca-Cola have also been called "Coca-Cola Classic", for example, in college basketball and volleyball.
 The company's flagship beverage, itself, was re-branded "Coca-Cola Classic" in the wake of the "New Coke" fiasco.